jhsu802701/rails_from_scratch_rails5/10-01-users_show.md

 # END: controller test setup
 ############################
 ```
+* This section ensures that all controller tests in this app automatically include the devise test controller helpers, the setup_universal actions, and the teardown_universal actions.
 * Enter the command "sh testc.sh".
 All 4 user controller tests will still fail because the route is missing.

 ### Routing